BoydGibson4/AI-Problem-Solving/README.md

 # AI Problem Solving
- AI for problem solving where i use AI methods to solve problems
+ AI used for problem solving where i use AI methods to solve problems using custom libraries Created by my AI lecturer K. Hui